Rhonda Rajsich: 2000-01 to 2004-05 - Career begins

 Rajsich began playing the women's pro tour in the 2000–01 season.
 Immediately, she made an impact, as she reached the final of the 2000 US Open, in her first time playing that event and only her 3rd event of the season.
 Also, Rajsich won the last event of the season: Tournament of Champions in Portland, defeating Laura Fenton in the final.
-The win helped her finish the season ranked 3rd, starting a streak of being ranked within the top 6 that continues to present.
+The win helped her finish the season ranked 3rd, starting a streak of being ranked within the top 6 that would continue for 19 consecutive seasons.

 In 2001–02, Rajsich again won an event - in Rosarito Beach, where she defeated Kerri Wachtel — and was a finalist in Lakewood, Colorado, losing to Jackie Paraiso.
-In 2002, Rajsich made her first appearance with Team USA by competing in Women's Singles at the 2002 Pan American Championships (then Tournament of the Americas), where she was bronze medalist after losing in the semi-finals to Josée Grand'Maître of Canada.
+In 2002, Rajsich made her first appearance with Team USA by competing in Women's Singles at the 2002 Pan American Championships (then Tournament of the Americas), where she was bronze medalist after losing in the semi-finals to Canadian Josée Grand'Maître.

 Rajsich didn't win a pro title in the 2002–03 season, but she didn't lose in the Round of 16 either, as she had five times over the previous two seasons.
 She did reach one final that season: in Albuquerque, where she lost to Paraiso.
 Overall, Rajsich was ranked 4th at season's end.

 Rajsich won only one title in the 2003–04, but it was the big one: the 2003 US Open.
 It was her second US Open final, and she played Christie Van Hees, as she did back in 2000, but this time Rajsich won, 6-11, 11–7, 11–4, 11–7.
 Rajsich was a finalist in one other event that season, which was in Tempe, Arizona, where Van Hees got the better of her.
 She finished the season ranked 3rd, which was a career-best.

-Rajsich won Women's Singles at the US National Championships for the first time in 2004, which led to her playing Women's Singles at the 2004 World Championships in Anyang, South Korea, where she lost to Angela Grisar in the quarterfinals, 15–14, 15–10.
+Rajsich won Women's Singles at the US National Championships for the first time in 2004, which led to her playing Women's Singles at the 2004 World Championships in Anyang, South Korea, where she lost to Chilean Angela Grisar in the quarterfinals, 15–14, 15–10.

 Rajsich reached three finals in the 2004–05 season, which was one better than she'd done previously in her career, and that began a streak of at least three finals a season that she maintained until the 2016–17 season.
 Rajsich went 1–2 in those three finals, winning in Miami, where she defeated Grisar in the final, but coming runner up in Nashville to Van Hees and at the 2004 US Open to Cheryl Gudinas, 11–8, 11–5, 8-11, 12–14, 11–3.
 She finished the season ranked 3rd, as she had the season before.